NULL-Security-Team/edox/README.md

 # edox
-Info script Template For DOX to output to .txt
+Info Bash Template For DOX to output to .txt